 Plus/minus zero at its core says nothing can be gained without losing something else.
 To win something, someone must lose.
 Mahjong/Life is a zero-sum game wherein the winning move is not to play at all.
 What reward you gained won’t be worth it since it is taken from someone else.

 Rinshan Kaihou is basically a miracle realized.
 It says that everything is possible.
 More than that, it says that after all the pain and sacrifice, there is a light at the end of the tunnel – a miracle that will make everything worthwhile.

 You could probably see the contradiction on themes. lol

 Though, I would like to note that the two are not completely mutually exclusive.
-Just difficult to reconcile in ordinary circumstance.
-For one, someone who believed/embodies the zero sum philosophy will not want anything or fight/struggle for anything which fits Saki to a T before the series.
+Just difficult to reconcile in ordinary circumstances.
+For one, someone who believed/embodies the zero-sum philosophy will not want anything or fight/struggle for anything which fits Saki to a T before the series.
 Which is a bit of a problem because Rinshan Kaihou literally embodies a miracle achieved through great struggle.
 But, that is normal circumstance, I’ve noticed that there is an intersection to the themes.
-For example if someone who believes in plus/minus zero philosophy wants something desperately enough that the cost doesn’t matter at all.
+For example, if someone who believes in plus/minus zero philosophy wants something desperately enough that the cost doesn’t matter at all.

 What I’m wondering though is what would be the end point for Saki’s character.

 What is the nature of the miracle that Saki could achieve?